bmcminn/PHPCSS/README.md

 And you're done!
 Well...
 Almost.

-The next section goes over the finer points of how to get started with it.
+The next section goes over some of the finer points.

 ## GETTING STARTED: